Cadwallader Davis Blayney, 10th Lord Blayney, Baron of Monaghan1

 Last Edited=31 May 2005

-Cadwallader Davis Blayney, 12th Lord Blayney, Baron of Monaghan was born on 19 December 1802 at Dover Street, St. George Hanover Square, London, England.1 He was the son of Lt.-Gen. Andrew Thomas Blayney, 11th Lord Blayney, Baron of Monaghan and Mabella Alexander.1 He died on 18 January 1874 at age 71 at St. James's Hotel, Piccadilly, London, England, unmarried.1 He was buried at Kensal Green Cemetery, London, England.1 His will was probated on 3 February 1874, at under £25,000.1
+Cadwallader Davis Blayney, 12th Lord Blayney, Baron of Monaghan was born on 19 December 1802 at Dover Street, St. George Hanover Square, London, EnglandG.1 He was the son of Lt.-Gen. Andrew Thomas Blayney, 11th Lord Blayney, Baron of Monaghan and Mabella Alexander.1 He died on 18 January 1874 at age 71 at St. James's Hotel, Piccadilly, London, EnglandG, unmarried.1 He was buried at Kensal Green Cemetery, London, EnglandG.1 His will was proven (by probate) on 3 February 1874, at under £25,000.1

 On his death, his peerage became most probably extinct.1